Q: When is the next festival?

 A: Yes, we do.
 We can offer packages based around strands or the entire festival.
 Drop us an email with some info about who you are/ what you do, and we can take things from there ...

 Q: How do we contact you?

 A: We get this question a lot ... via the Contact page!
 We'll get back to you as soon as we can, although please don't be offended if we do not respond to sales stuff.
 However, if you send us (useful) information about what you're trying to flog, we will read it and get back to you if we are interested.
 Email is always the best / quickest way to reach us - we prefer email to social media DMs.
 Please do be aware that during our down-time, it can take a few days for us to respond, so do be patient.

 Q: We are a charity and are organising a comedy night, and we want to book [big name comic].
 Help!

 A: Big name TV comics get asked to do loads of charity shows for free (and are often very busy), so we'd recommend that you do your research, consider an act who may be sympathetic to your charity's aims, and approach them professionally via their agent / management.
 Do not pester or troll them over social media.
-Many big name acts have their management contact details on their websites and/ or Facebook pages. if you are unable to meet their fee, be at least prepared to offer them transport and a decent meal.
+Many big name acts have their management contact details on their websites and/ or Facebook pages. if you are unable to meet their fee, be at least prepared to offer them transport costs and a decent meal ...